molily/molily.de/_posts/2017-11-25-robust-javascript.md

 It is true that client-side JavaScript programming is a minefield.
 But there is a simple, Socratic principle that will light our way: *Do not take anything for granted.
 Do not count on anything.
 Question your beliefs.* If you know that you know nothing about the client that runs your JavaScript code, you can turn unfounded assumptions into justified knowledge.

-it is necessary and inevitable that JavaScript makes assumptions, but we need to [own these assumptions](https://remysharp.com/2015/07/02/assumptions).
+Assumptions are necessary and inevitable in JavaScript, but we need to [own these assumptions](https://remysharp.com/2015/07/02/assumptions).
 Every JavaScript program makes a lot of assumptions about its runtime environment.
 While having a low entry barrier is certainly desirable, the program needs to fulfill a task.
 The requirements should be in a well-balanced relation to the provided features.

 ### JavaScript standards